tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 This article explores combining `plotly` and `ggplot2` in R for dynamic data storytelling, inspired by Hans Rosling's approach.
 Key elements include:

-- **Plotly Basics**: Setting the function `plot_ly()`, by specifience the data and aesthetics, customizing plot type, mode, and interactive elements.
+- **Plotly Basics**: Setting the function `plot_ly()`, by specifying the dataset and aesthetics, customizing plot type, mode, and interactive elements.
 - **Interactivity Features**: Explanation of `plotly`'s interactive features like *hover tooltips* and *zoom capabilities*, along with customization tips for *hover text boxes.*
 - **Animating Plots**: Steps for animating plots in `plotly`, using `frame` for data categorization and `animation_opts` for detailed control, including frame duration, transition time, and easing functions.
-- **ggplot2 Integration**: Detailed guide on integrating `ggplot2`'s design elements with `plotly`'s interactivity, starting from creating a `ggplot2` plot and then transforming it into an interactive `plotly` chart.
+- **ggplot2 Integration**: How to integrate `ggplot2`'s design elements with `plotly`'s interactivity, starting from creating a `ggplot2` plot and then transforming it into an interactive `plotly` chart.
 - **Essential Components for Animation:** Importance of specifying `frame = year` and `ids = country `for temporal sequencing and data point tracking in animations.

 The article provides a step by step guide for creating engaging and informative visualizations by merging the aesthetic appeal of `ggplot2` with the dynamic interactivity of `plotly`.